TauhidulIslamTuhinKhan/Camera-Museum/README.md

 live site link: https://nobarun-camera-museum.web.app/

-## Simple E-Commerce based website.
-## Implemented firebase email and password authentication system
+## MERN Stack project which is fully responsive with Firebase Authentication System, included Admin Panel, Login system, and Dashboard Functionality for Customers and Admin.
 ## After login, the user and admin will see their different roles in the dashboard.
+## Users have to sign in to order any product or other request.